Freddy (weather): Hong Kong (TVB)

 In Hong Kong, where Freddy is known as (天氣先生 (Mr. Weather)) in Cantonese and Mandarin, the character is utilised on TVB's weather forecasts, for both its English (TVB Pearl) and Chinese (TVB Jade) channels.
 In 1993, he became computer-animated.

 The skyline behind him on TVB's broadcasts is regularly updated to keep abreast of the ever-changing skyline of Hong Kong.
 It appears as if he is walking on the water surface of Victoria Harbour.
 As of January 2008, Freddy was upgraded to his third incarnation.

 During the 1980s weather reports, in case of fine weather Freddy would pick flowers, which was criticised as an example of destroying public property.
 After receiving complaints, TVB changed this in the 1990s to him walking and whistling merrily.

+Starting March 31, 2009, Freddy transitioned from 2D to 3D animation.
+While Freddy's image has remained largely unchanged over the years, the cityscape behind him is continuously updated to reflect Hong Kong's ever-changing landscape.

+From November 19, 2025, TVB will add "Weather Boy" and "Weather Dog" to the Weather Family, joining Freddy to provide weather forecasts for viewers.